CharsetDetector/UTF-unknown/README.md

 Detection of character sets with a simple and redesigned interface.

-This package is based on [Ude](https://github.com/errepi/ude), which is a port of the [Mozilla Universal Charset Detector](https://mxr.mozilla.org/mozilla/source/extensions/universalchardet/).
+This package is based on [Ude](https://github.com/errepi/ude) and [uchardet](https://gitlab.freedesktop.org/uchardet/uchardet), which are ports of the [Mozilla Universal Charset Detector](https://mxr.mozilla.org/mozilla/source/extensions/universalchardet/).

 The interface and other classes has been resigned so it's easier to use and better object oriented design (OOD).
 Unit tests and CI has been added.